ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation.markdown

 The following tutorial shows how to set up RavenDB.

 RavenDB 4 is cross-platform.
-You can use it on these platforms:
+You can use it on the follwoing platforms:

 - Windows x64 / x86
 - Linux x64